-If you've traveled anywhere else in the world, outside your home country, you'll already know that simply pointing your finger at something you want to buy works wonders.
+If you've travelled anywhere else in the world, you'll already know that just pointing your finger at something you want to buy, works wonders.

 Thailand is no different.

-If you're staying in a location where there are many foreigners such as Sukhumvit, Bangkok then English and finger pointing will get you 95% of what you're looking for.
+If you're staying in a location where there are many foreigners such as Sukhumvit, Bangkok then English and finger-pointing will get you 95% of what you want.

-Some things are better left unsaid or, in Thailand, you're simply better to not understand and leave it at that.
+Some things are better left unsaid or, in Thailand, you're better not to understand and leave it at that.